 - Atria chambers fill with blood coming from the lungs and body.
-Each top side of the heart consists of an atrium, called right atrium and left atrium.
+Each top side of the heart consists of an atrium, called the right atrium and left atrium.

 - Ventricular chambers pump out the blood to the body and lungs.
-Each bottom side of the heart consists of a ventricle, called right ventricle and left ventricle.
+Each bottom side of the heart consists of a ventricle, called the right ventricle and left ventricle.

 - While the ventricles are squeezing, the atria fill with blood again for the next contraction and the cycle continues

 Why Is The Left Ventricle Thicker Than The Right